-On a highly selective basis, admission may also be granted to holders of a bachelor degree or its foreign equivalent, who have shown an outstanding commitment to the cause of human rights and human dignity.
-Non-lawyers participating in this program are advised that the program does not prepare or qualify its students to engage in the practice of law; and that the program is not intended to qualify students to take a bar examination.
+On a highly selective basis, admission may also be granted to holders of a bachelor's degree or its foreign equivalent, who have shown an outstanding commitment to the cause of human rights and human dignity.
+Non-lawyers participating in this program are advised that the program does not prepare or qualify its students to engage in the practice of law.